sciZer0/newdiscoveries/a/README.md

 Let’s analyze this case in detail.

-So, the question is what is THE REAL REASON that this free-falling 20 kg object during every second is moving the distance different in size.
+In particular, the 20 kg object is moving the shorter distance of 4.9 meters during the 1st second and the longer distance of 14.7 meters during the 2nd second.

 <p align="center">
   <img src="/assets/images/22.png"/><br>
 </p>

-In particular, the 20 kg object is moving the shorter distance of 4.9 meters during the 1st second and the longer distance of 14.7 meters during the 2nd second.

 The difference in the distances is 9.8 meters, — 14.7 (m) - 4.9 (m) = 9.8 m.